SH3POZ/DevOps_Workshop/hands-on/Kubernetes/Kubernetes-09-Deployment Strategies in Kubernetes/README.md

-# Hands-on Kubernetes-09 : Deployment Strategies in Kubernetes
+# Hands-on Kubernetes-09: Deployment Strategies in Kubernetes

 Purpose of the this hands-on training is to teach the students how to Deployment Strategies in Kubernetes

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

 -  Configure Index.mjs